-The OmniSwitch 6800/6850/9000 switches support RIP version 1 (RIPv1), RIP version 2 (RIPv2), and RIPv2 that is compatible with RIPv1.
+OmniSwitch 9000E switches support RIP version 1 (RIPv1), RIP version 2 (RIPv2), and RIPv2 that is compatible with RIPv1.
 In addition, text key and MD5 authentication, on an interface basis, for RIPv2 is also supported.

-Release 6.3.1 added ECMP capability for up to 4 paths.
+Additionally, ECMP capability for up to 4 paths is also supported.